ahtrahddis/MyEnglishGreekDict/README.md

 1. Connect your Kindle with your Laptop/PC
 2. Copy MyEnglishGreekDict.mobi to /documents/dictionaries folder
+3. Restart your Kindle
-3. Don't use it as your default dictionary - having an English - English as your default ensures that your Kindle will use it as a fallback dictionary.
+4. Don't use it as your default dictionary - having an English - English as your default ensures that your Kindle will use it as a fallback dictionary.
 Instead choose it from within the book you are currently reading.

 **Notes:**